jdotto2/arduino101/tutorial1b-digital-output.md

 An ``INPUT`` mode would be used for two cases, one is if the pin is connected to an external circuitry which contains its pull-up or pull-down resistor, in such cases ``INPUT_PULLUP`` will interference with the external circuitry and may cause issues.
 Another cases is that you are reading an analog voltage.

+Check out [this link](https://roboticsbackend.com/arduino-input_pullup-pinmode/) to read more about the pull up pin mode.

 ## Example

 In this example, we are using pin 7 as an input by connecting it to a button, and connecting a LED to pin 8 as an output.